ferreiratiago/es8/generators.md

 g.next() // { value: 'foo', done: false }
 // Our generator's code A gets executed
 // and our value 'foo' gets emitted through yield.
-// After this, our execution gets suspended.
+// After this, our generator's execution gets suspended.

 g.next() // { value: undefined, done: true }
 // At this stage the remaining code (i.e. B) gets executed.